-- Go to the supermarket with your parents or guardians, choose a food among your favourites (i.e., yogurt, biscuits etc.), select two or more similar items, read the nutrition labels, check the sugar, fat and salt content and decide what is the healthy choice. - Choose a food that you usually eat at home for breakfast or for snack and analyze its nutrition label based on what you learned in class.
-Is it healthy food or not? - Try to read the salt content of snacks and the sugar content of chocolate as much as you can.
+- Go to the supermarket with your classmates, choose a food from your favorites (i.e. yogurt, snacks, biscuits, etc.), select two or more similar items, read the nutritional label and decide which is the healthy choice. - Choose a food that you usually eat at home for breakfast or for snack and analyze its nutrition label based on what you learned in class.
+Is it healthy food or not? - Try to read the salt content of snacks and the sugar content of chocolate as much as you can. - Try to think about a healthy and balanced snack according to the indications received in class about nutrition labels to propose for the home break.